musa-509-fall-2021/assignment-02-postgis-analytics/README.md

       the_geom geometry(Point, 4326) -- The geometry of the bus stop
   )
   ```

+  A: "Charter Rd & Norcom Rd" has the smallest population of 2.

 3. Using the Philadelphia Water Department Stormwater Billing Parcels dataset, pair each parcel with its closest bus stop.
 The final result should give the parcel address, bus stop name, and distance apart in meters.
 Order by distance (largest on top).